Karel Zeman: Life

-Zeman was born on 3 November 1910 in Ostroměř (near Nová Paka) in what was then Austria-Hungary.
+Zeman was born on 3 November 1910 in Ostroměř, Bohemia, Austria-Hungary (present-day Czech Republic).
 At his parents' insistence, he studied business at high school in Kolín.
-In the 1920s, he studied at a French advertising school, and worked at an advertising studio in Marseilles until 1936.
+In the 1920s, he studied at a French advertising school, and worked at an advertising studio in Marseille until 1936.
 It was in France that he first worked with animation, filming an ad for soap.
 He then returned to his home country (by now the First Czechoslovak Republic, known as Czechoslovakia), after visiting Egypt, Yugoslavia, and Greece.
 Back in Czechoslovakia, Zeman advertised for Czech firms like Baťa and Tatra.
 In 1939 he attempted to make an extended stay in Casablanca, but was barred by the Protectorate of Bohemia and Moravia established by Nazi Germany; unable to get the necessary papers in time, Zeman was required to remain in his home country during the German occupation of Czechoslovakia.

 During the war he worked as a head of advertisement at Dům služeb in Brno.
 Film director Elmar Klos came to Brno to film a newsreel about window-dressing competition, which Zeman won.
 Klos offered Zeman a job at Zlín's animation studio.
 After some consideration (his wife and children were already established in Brno), Zeman accepted the job in 1943.
 At the studio, Zeman worked as an assistant to the pioneering animator Hermína Týrlová, and in 1945 he became the director of the stop-motion animation production group.
 The same year, in collaboration with Bořivoj Zeman, he made his first short film, Vánoční sen ("A Christmas Dream").
 The short, which combined animated puppets with live-action footage, marked the beginning of Zeman's experiments with new techniques and genres.

 Zeman then went on to solo work, including a series of satirical cartoon shorts starring a puppet called Mr. Prokouk; the series was a wide success and the character became a Czech favorite.
 A bet Zeman accepted, challenging him to discover a method of working with glass in animation, led to the unusual short Inspirace ("Inspiration," 1948), which tells a wordless, poetic love story using animated glass figurines.
 Zeman then went on to the half-hour film Král Lávra (1950), based on the satirical poem by Karel Havlíček Borovský; the film won a National Award.
 In 1952, Zeman completed his first feature film, Poklad ptačího ostrova ("The Treasure of Bird Island," 1952).
 It was based on a Persian fairy tale and took its visual inspiration from Persian paintings, combining multiple animation techniques in two- and three-dimensional space.

 It was in 1955, however, that Zeman began the work for which he is best known: six feature films designed artistically to combine live-action and animation techniques.
 These were: